chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 * IMAP server login password
 * Enable whitelisting: when enable whitelisting is checked, only emails to and from whitelisted domains are processed for remote completion
 * Domain whitelist: used for adding whitelisted domains
-* Secret for generating email signatures: generate an email signature that verifies the integrity of a received remote completion email
+* Secret for generating email signatures: generate an email signature that verifies the integrity of a received remote completion email.
+Notice that changing the secret will invalidate all previously send completion request emails.

 Make sure to set up a new email account specifically for receiving remote completion emails.
 All emails are deleted from INBOX after they are processed by XL Release, including unrecognized and existing emails.